Pleasanton Middle School is located in the town of Pleasanton, California in Alameda County, incorporated in 1894.

 There is something at Pleasanton Middle to pique an interest or passion for learning in every student—the rock band recording sessions before school organized by two staff members who are also professional musicians; the journalism class whose young journalists build human interest stories on the computer to be shown on our school’s closed-circuit television, PMTV; the language arts classes connecting their study of China with a cultural walking tour of San Francisco’s Chinatown; the workshop on ancient Asian art and artifacts led by a docent from the Asian Art Museum in Oakland.
 These are only a sampling of the rich activities that may fill students’ days at Pleasanton Middle School.

 We understand that in addition to a rigorous curriculum, it is important that our students feel connected to their school in a way that supports social development—that extends learning beyond the classroom.
 Therefore, students are offered a rich selection of co-curricular activities from which to choose.
-A few of these choices, include visiting the game room staffed by a counselor during lunch, serving as a conflict-resolution peer mediator, playing on the school basketball team, participating in the Japanese Anime Club, or volunteering as a Welcome EveryBody (WEB) leader, help new students become acquainted with their school.
-During lunch students may also play any number of intramural sports, including badminton, basketball, paddle tennis, volleyball, and football.
-At present 28 teams are playing in a badminton tournament during one lunch, and 17 teams are playing during the second lunch.
+A few of these choices, include visiting the game room staffed by a counselor during lunch, serving as a conflict-resolution peer mediator, playing on the school basketball team, participating in the Comic-Con Club, or volunteering as a Welcome EveryBody (WEB) leader, help new students become acquainted with their school.
+During lunch students may also play any number of intramural sports and participate in social games arranged by Student Leadership.
 Because we believe that students who make a connection to their school are more likely to be successful both academically and socially, we at Pleasanton Middle encourage all students to participate fully in the life of their school community.

 The final component of the integrated network under which Pleasanton Middle operates is support services.
 Every student is given the support necessary to achieve excellence, whether it be the English language learner, the gifted student, the student with a disability, the student who is not working to potential, or the student somewhere in the middle.
 We are especially pleased with the Math Skills, Academic Assistance, and Reading Improvement classes we make available to students who struggle with our curriculum.
 Comprehensive counseling, tutoring, and mentoring services are also in place to meet the needs of students struggling with social and academic issues.